-Appendix 8 contains the revised concept plan layout with the street hierarchy shown generally in Figure 3.
-Some modifications have been made to the road hierarchy to reflect a more logical hierarchy and in response to the matters raised in submissions.
+Appendix 8 contains the revised concept plan layout with the street hierarchy shown generally in Figure 32.

 Proposed road cross-sections have been designed to ensure that all road users (such as pedestrians, cyclists, buses and cars) are catered for within the road reserve.
-The cross-sections of all roads within the proposed development are included in Appendix 9.
-Local roads have been amended to remove a footpath from one side.
+Cross-sections of all roads within the proposed development are included in Appendix 12 of the EA.